cristosal/migra/README.md

 # Migra

-Easy to use migrations for go

-Stack architecture migration system written in go
+Migra is a command line interface and library for managing sql migrations.

 ## Installation

+In order to use migra as a library, import the package as follows.

 `go get -u github.com/cristosa/migra`

-migra also contains a CLI tool that can be built from source to install simply clone the repo and run
+To build and install the CLI from source run the following command.
+This assumes you have `go` installed in your local environment, and have cloned the repo

 `go install ./cmd/migra.go`

 ## Getting Started

-Create a new instance of migra from `*sql.DB`
+Create a new instance of migra from an `*sql.DB`

 ```go
 m := migra.New(db)